About Us

 Buddy holds an AB in economics from Harvard, an MD with special distinction in global health policy from Einstein College of Medicine in New York, and an MPA in International Development from Harvard Kennedy School.

-Dr. Shah serves on the Boards of The Global Fund to Fight AIDS, Tuberculosis and Malaria (Private Foundations Board Constituency); the Institute to End Mass Incarceration at Harvard Law School; Educate Girls; Giving Green; and IDinsight.
+Dr. Shah is the Chair of Anthropic AI’s Long-Term Benefit Trust, and serves on the boards of Prevail Fund; the Institute to End Mass Incarceration at Harvard Law School; Educate Girls; Giving Green; and IDinsight.
+He was previously on the board at The Global Fund to Fight AIDS, Tuberculsosis, and Malaria.
 He is a term member of the Council on Foreign Relations, has served as guest faculty at Harvard Kennedy School and Stanford’s Graduate School of Business, and is a former Echoing Green Fellow and Forbes’ 30 under 30 Social Entrepreneur.
-He has lived and worked in India, Cambodia, Uganda and the United States.
+He has lived and worked in India, Cambodia, Uganda, and the United States.

 Rasha Hibri, CHAI CFO, smiles into the camera.